Haneda Airport, previously known as Tokyo International Airport is one of the oldest airports in Japan, having been there since 1931.

-Haneda Airport, previously known as Tokyo International Airport is one of the oldest airports in Japan, having been there since 1931.
-Many people prefer this airport because of its close proximity to central Tokyo, which is just approximately 30 minutes away by public transportation.
+Many people prefer this airport because of its close proximity to central Tokyo, which is just approximately 30 minutes away on public transportation.

 The quickest way to get from Haneda Airport To Shinjuku is on the monorail.
 The journey costs 490 yen per person and takes around 30 minutes.
 The train is the cheapest method at 300 yen per person but takes slightly longer at 55 minutes.

-Below we’ve covered each of the methods available to ensure you can make an informed decision when traveling between Shinjuku and Haneda airport.
+Below we’ve covered each of the methods available to ensure you can make an informed decision when travelling between Shinjuku and Haneda airport.

 |Monorail||30 min||490 yen||Book Online|